|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 XYLENE POWER LTD.

 Electricity transmission lines are used to efficiently guide energy over long distances.
 Most of the transmitted energy is actually contained in the propagating electromagnetic field that is in close proximity to the transmission line conductors.
 Usually transmission lines are designed to guide energy from an energy source (usually a generator) to energy sinks (usually local distribution substations in municipalities).
 The direction of net energy flow may change when there is a transmission connected energy storage system, because an energy storage system can act as either an energy source or an energy sink.
-Bidirectional energy flow introduces various design complications.
+Bidirectional energy flow introduces numerous design complications.

 Long distance electricity transmission is always done at a high voltage to minimize resistive line losses.
 Transmission circuits are usually designed for either balanced 3-wire 3-phase AC or balanced 2 wire DC operation.